savonarola/article-elixir-DI-supervisors/article.md

 ### Implicit registry using Supervisor.which_children function

-If we pay closer attention to Supervisor we can notice that any supervisor is basically a registry itself.
+If we pay closer attention to Supervisor we can notice that any supervisor is a registry itself.
 It naturally knows pids of all its processes and all processes have unique ids local to the supervisor.

 Unfortunately (or luckily) Supervisors are single-purpose building blocks and therefore lack convenient apis to lookup their children.
 However, we still have the way to use supervisors as registers using  [`Supervisor.which_children`](https://hexdocs.pm/elixir/1.12/Supervisor.html#which_children/1) function.